Central BC Railway and Forestry Museum

 The Prince George Railway & Forestry Museum is in Prince George, British Columbia.
 Its collection consists of over sixty pieces of rolling stock (including a 1906 steam locomotive being restored and a GMD GF6C electric locomotive), ten historical buildings and numerous smaller artifacts on an 8 acre site.
-The Museum opened on July 20, 1986.
+The museum opened on July 20, 1986.

+In 2025, a vintage Nathan M5 Airchime train horn was stolen from the museum, the third train horn theft it had experienced in the past year.